soreasy/web_app_skeleton/README.md

 ### Release 5 : Validations

 Users can currently create posts with blank titles.
 You should prevent that from happening using ActiveRecord validations.
-If a post fails to create, use the server must let the client know, and the client should let the user know by updating the DOM.
+If a post fails to create, the server must let the client know, and the client should let the user know by updating the DOM.